 February 11 – CHRIS SAVES THE WORLD by Addison Heimann, staged reading for Shattered Globe’s Satellite Series at The Theatre School at DePaul at 7 PM., directed by Spenser Davis, featuring Abby Blankenship, Maggie Cain, Alex Fisher, Lane Anthony Flores, Martin Hanna, JT Nagle, Robert Salazar, Vijay Sarathi, and Rachel Sepiashvili.

 January 29 – THE PACORUNA by Erik Hellmann, workshop at Steep Theatre, directed by Laura Alcala Baker, featuring Cruz Gonzales Cadel, Maggie Cain, Juan Castaneda, Darren Jones, and Joel Reitsma.

-Maggie Cain has performed in many highly acclaimed productions – Hans Fleischmann’s production of Tennessee Williams’ The Glass Menagerie at Mary-Arrchie Theatre, Moment at Steep Theatre, Good Boys and True at Raven Theatre, and Men Should Weep at Griffin Theatre.* In December, she finished her third season as Mrs. Claus in the naughty, nice holiday hit Barney the Elf.
+Maggie Cain has performed in many highly acclaimed productions – Hans Fleischmann’s production of Tennessee Williams’ The Glass Menagerie at Mary-Arrchie Theatre, Moment at Steep Theatre, Good Boys and True at Raven Theatre, and Men Should Weep at Griffin Theatre.* In December, she’ll appear once again in the naughty but nice holiday hit, Barney the Elf.